Tail_n_Mail does Windows (log file monitoring)

 mailmode=smtp mailserver=mail.example.com email@example.com mailpass=mysupersekretpassword

 The tail_n_mail program is open source and BSD licensed.
-Contributions are always welcome: send a patch, or fork a version through the Github mirror.
-There is also a Bugzilla system to accept bug reports and feature requests.
+Contributions are always welcome: send a patch, fork a version, or submit bug reports and feature requests through the Github repository.